yangzichao/VoicePilot/README.md

 ---

-**VoicePilot** is a refined speech-to-text tool for macOS.
+**HoAh** is a refined speech-to-text tool for macOS.
 The workflow is simple but powerful:
 1.  **Speech**: Record your voice.
 2.  **Text**: Fast, local transcription via Whisper.
 3.  **Structure**: **AI Agents** (LLMs) instantly process that raw text into formatted emails, meeting notes, code snippets, or polished prose.